anko0116/pysc2/docs/environment.md

 of them you have.
 A resolution of at least 64<sup>2</sup> is recommended to be playable.

-These are the screen feature layers:
+These are the screen feature layers: [array index; shape and type of data] These can be accessed in obs.observation["screen"][X] where X is the index and indicated in the below list.

 *   **height_map**: Shows the terrain levels.
 *   **visibility**: Which part of the map are hidden, have been seen or are